 About Right to Buy

-The Right to Buy scheme was introduced in 1980 and is designed to help social housing tenants in England buy their home at a discount.
+The Right to Buy scheme was introduced in 1980 and is designed to help council and housing association tenants in England buy their home at a discount.

-More than 13,000 tenants have become homeowners since the Right to Buy discounts were increased, generating more than £200 million to fund new affordable homes for rent.
+More than 19,000 tenants have become homeowners since the Right to Buy discounts were increased.
+As money raised through extra sales is now going towards building new affordable homes for rent this has generated more than £420 million to fund new affordable homes for rent to date.

 If you have more questions, check out our questions and answers.